 One of the most blissfully indulgent rock songs, "In-A-Gadda-Da-Vida" is animal-instinct rock and roll, playing out for 17:05 in its unabridged form and taking up an entire album side.
 The mysterious title is one of the great legends in rock.
 You might think it has a deep, mystical meaning, but it's really a translation error.

 The title was supposed to be "In The Garden Of Eden."
-Someone had written "In-A-Gadda-Da-Vida," possibly while drunk, on a demo copy.
-A record company executive saw it and decided to use it as the title, since it sounded exotic and Eastern spirituality was big at the time, with The Beatles going to India and The Rolling Stones experimenting with Indian instruments.
+Drummer Ron Bushy wrote it down as "In-A-Gadda-Da-Vida" because he couldn't understand was vocalist Doug Ingle was singing.
+Their record company was OK with the title because it sounds exotic and Eastern spirituality was big at the time, with The Beatles going to India and The Rolling Stones experimenting with Indian instruments.

 As for the meaning of the song, it's just a guy affirming his love for his special girl.